openshift-cs/rosaworkshop/rosa-workshop/rosa/14-faq.md

 _Pricing for Red Hat OpenShift Service on AWS is in addition to the costs of Amazon EC2 for control plane, infra & worker nodes and other AWS services used._

 ###When pricing out my EC2 instances, do I need to use RHEL for the operating system?
-No, being that ROSA includes Red Hat CoreOS as the operating system, you only need to choose Linux.
+No, being that ROSA includes Red Hat Enterprise Linux CoreOS (RHCOS) as the operating system, you only need to choose Linux.
 For clarity, ROSA cluster creation handles the setup of all the RHCOS nodes entirely.

 ###Does Red Hat OpenShift Service on AWS qualify for the AWS EDP Program?